Relationship with an Addicted Child

 10. Emotional Support and Stability

 Parents who offer consistent emotional support provide a stable foundation for recovery.
-Their empathy, patience, and understanding help create a secure space where individuals can process emotions and challenges without fearing judgment, which is essential for long-term healing.
+Their empathy, patience, and understanding help create a safe space where individuals can process emotions and challenges without fear of judgment, an essential ingredient for long-term healing.

 11. Effect on Relapse Prevention

 A strong, positive relationship with parents can significantly reduce the risk of relapse.
-Ongoing emotional support and stability, paired with healthy communication and accountability, help individuals navigate the triggers and challenges that may lead to relapse, creating a safety net that fosters sustained recovery.
+Ongoing emotional support and stability, coupled with healthy communication and accountability, help individuals navigate triggers and challenges that may lead to relapse, thereby creating a safety net that fosters sustained recovery.

 12. Addressing Family Trauma